 Additionally, we also included an easy-to-digest table with all of this information at the end of the article that shows what features each application includes, its pricing structure, and how much each costs per license, brand, or linked social media app for small, medium, and large sized businesses.

 Here's how we define small, medium, and large sized businesses for the purposes of this article.

 |5 Clients||10 Clients||25 Clients|

 But first, what makes a good social media management app?

 The only thing more important than pricing?
 Features.

 - Powerful scheduling features.
 This is a core component of any social media marketing app.
 If you can't schedule content then why use a social media management app at all?
-Make sure your app of choice has excellent scheduling features that fit with your agency's workflow.
+Make sure your app of choice has excellent scheduling features that fit with your business' workflow.

 - Multiple accounts for each network.
 This one's obvious: you need to be able to link multiple brands and social media accounts to your social media management app.
 In an ideal world, your social media management platform will allow for at least 5 accounts, but this isn't the case for all management apps.